 The Singapura is an overall healthy cat, but are at risk of an inherited disease known as pyruvate kinase deficiency which is a form of hemolytic anemia (destruction of red blood cells which occurs faster than they can be produced) caused by a deficiency pyruvate kinase, an enzyme in red blood cells responsible.
 When there is a deficiency of pyruvate kinase, red blood cells cannot produce the energy they need to survive and die prematurely.
 A genetic test is available to determine if cats carry the gene, always ask potential breeders if they screen their cats.

-Most of the images in this article are of our Singapura cat, Levi, who sadly passed away in March 2017.
+Some of the images in this article are of our Singapura cat, Levi, who sadly passed away in March 2017.
 He grew up with two small children, two dogs and other cats without a problem.
-They are a beautiful natured cat who loves everybody.
+They are a beautiful natured cat who love everybody.
 Thank you to Kim for bringing Levi into our lives.